-Okay, so...since the beginning of last year, I have been devouring as much information about Pinterest as I can.
+Last year, I started devouring as much information about Pinterest as I could.
 I was super curious about ads that I had seen on Pinterest, noticed that bloggers were designing fancy graphic images to use on Pinterest, and started to wonder what advertising my Etsy shop on Pinterest would look like.
 There are a ton of articles about blogging and making money using affiliate marketing on blogs, but I wasn't finding much information from fellow Etsy sellers about advertising Etsy shops.
 With the addition of the Social media marketing feature on Etsy, I knew there must be a way to advertise well and with class.
 With a bit of fiddling around, I had my AHA moment!!

 I can use Etsy with Canva and Pinterest to create a rich pin advertisement for my shop!

 I am going to walk you through in three posts so as not to overwhelm you with too much information at once, so be sure to read the following two posts that explain further so you can connect the dots and get your first pin up on Pinterest to advertise your Etsy shop.

 First of all, if you have only experimented with Pinterest for personal use, you will want to know a little bit about rich pins.
 A rich pin can be a product pin, recipe pin, app pin, or article pin.
 A rich pin provides up-to-date pricing on products, lists of ingredients for recipes, article headlines and authors, and direct links.
 It is "rich" because it includes more information, generally, than a regular pin, and it keeps current with the changes that may be happening to the link to which the pin links back, such as price changes.
 So, if you update prices in your Etsy shop, your pin will automatically show the updated price in the pin description without your needing to go to the pin to make edits.